open-contracting/standard/docs/guidance/map/connecting_publications.md

 The publishers would need to agree the process and responsibilities for minting OCIDs.
 For example: who can mint OCIDs; if an OCID cannot be calculated deterministically from the input data, then how to lookup whether an OCID for a given process already exists, and how to share the new OCID for others to find.
 They would also need to implement the agreed approach, whether this means reporting a new OCID to a central registry, or requesting the OCID for a given procedure from a shared "OCID issuer" service, etc.

-Building on the PCS and FTS example above, if PCS were to publish only the `parties` array and `tender` object and FTS were to publish only the `awards` array, then it would be possible for FTS to reuse the OCIDs minted by PCS:
+Building on the PCS and FTS example above, if PCS were to publish only the `parties` array and `tender` object and FTS were to publish only the `awards` array, then it would be possible for FTS to reuse the OCIDs assigned by PCS:

 `````{tab-set}
 ````{tab-item}  PCS release